argonium/beetle-cli/README.md

 * import db table &lt;name&gt; - Set the session input to the database table
 * jar &lt;filename&gt; - Add the JAR file to the classpath
 * list dbtypes - List the known types of databases
+* list schemas - List the schemas in the connected database
 * list tables - List the tables in the connected database
 * list userdbs - List the known user-defined databases
 * mem - Print memory usage statistics
+* meta username - Print the value used for the JDBC schema name in metadata calls
+* meta username on - Use the username for the JDBC schema name in metadata calls
+* meta username off - Use 'null' for the JDBC schema name in metadata calls
 * parse fake &lt;specification&gt; - Parse the specification and print the output
 * pbcopy &lt;filename&gt; - Copy a file's contents to the clipboard
 * print session - Print input / output information on the session